-A training course will be held as a pre-event of the main conference on June 1, 8AM to 4PM (CEST).
-Depending on the origin of a participant, presentation time will be scheduled to consider timezone differences.
+A training course will be held as a pre-event of the main conference on June 14, 9AM to 4PM (CEST).
 Details on this training course can be found in this document or described below.

-The training course is free of charge, but registration in our NeuroIS 2021 - ConfTool is required.
+The training course is free of charge for NeuroIS Society members, but registration in our NeuroIS Retreat 2022 ConfTool is required.

 Because the NeuroIS field is still in a relatively early stage of development, it is important that interested researchers have opportunities to learn NeuroIS concepts, including knowledge on human neurobiology and neuroscience tools.
 Based on a reasonable degree of neuroscience knowledge, academics can develop insight that is necessary to evaluate the potential of neuroscience for specific research areas in the information systems (IS), design science, and computing disciplines, and to choose appropriate tools, methods, and theories.
 Solid knowledge is indispensable for researchers, reviewers, and journal editors.

 The NeuroIS Training Course 2022, an offer of the NeuroIS Society, is designed to give participants a basic foundation in major concepts, methods, and tools related to NeuroIS research.
 This course is specifically designed to collaborate in actively developing NeuroIS research strategies for early-stage research ideas of interest to the participants.